pi-kappa-devel/py-neer-match/README.md

 <img src="docs/source/_static/img/hex-logo.png" align="right" height="192"/>
 NEurosymbolic Entity Reasoning and Matching.

+# Documentation
+Documentation is available for the latest version of the package [online]()

 # Development Notes
 To build and install the package locally, from the project's root path, execute
 ```bash